Natalya Neidhart: Women's Tag Team Champion (2019–2021)

+Various feuds and alliances (2022–2025)

-As part of the 2021 Draft, Tamina was drafted to the Raw brand while Natalya remained on the SmackDown brand, ending the team.
-In October, Natalya entered the Queen's Crown tournament, where she lost to Doudrop in the first round.
-She participated in the Royal Rumble match at the namesake event on January 19, 2022, entering at No. 24 and eliminating Tamina and Summer Rae, but was eliminated by Bianca Belair.
+She participated in the Royal Rumble match at the namesake event on January 29, 2022, entering at No. 24 and eliminating Tamina and Summer Rae, but was eliminated by Bianca Belair.
 In March, Natalya formed an alliance with Shayna Baszler, challenging for the WWE Women's Tag Team Championship; this led to a fatal four-way tag team match for the titles on the second night of WrestleMania 38, which was won by Sasha Banks and Naomi.
 On the June 3 episode of SmackDown, Natalya won a six-pack challenge for the opportunity to face Ronda Rousey for the SmackDown Women's Championship at Money in the Bank, but failed to win the title.

 During a backstage segment on the October 28 episode of SmackDown, Natalya was attacked by Shayna Baszler who aligned with Ronda Rousey, effectively ending their alliance.
 As of result, Natalya turned face for the first time since 2020.
 On the same night, at a SmackDown taping ahead of Crown Jewel, Natalya suffered a storyline nasal injury during a post-match attack conducted by Shayna Baszler at the instruction of Ronda Rousey.
 This was done to cover Natalya's real life nasal surgery, in which she would need three months to recover.
 She returned during the 2023 Royal Rumble match as the 11th entrant, being eliminated along with Baszler by Damage CTRL (Bayley, Dakota Kai, Iyo Sky).
 On February 5, 2023, Natalya won a fatal four-way match on SmackDown against Baszler, Zelina Vega, and Shotzi to qualify for the women's Elimination Chamber match, where the winner would be given a Raw Women's Championship match against Bianca Belair at WrestleMania 39.
 On February 18, after starting the match and eliminating Liv Morgan by technical submission with the help of eventual winner Asuka, Natalya was eliminated by Carmella, becoming the third woman in the match to be eliminated overall.
 On March 25, 2023, Natalya teamed with Shotzi to qualify for the Women's WrestleMania Showcase fatal four-way tag team match at WrestleMania 39.
 The match took place on the second night, in which Rousey and Baszler were victorious after Rousey forced Shotzi to tap out with an arm bar.